abshilpa/LLM---Sentiment-Analysis/README.md

 In this project, I built a sentiment analysis model using the pre-trained transformer bert-base-uncased.
 My goal was to extract the Voice of the Customer (VOC) from Amazon product reviews capturing what users are really saying about a product’s performance, cost, and usability.
 VOC is vital in customer experience management and helps drive product improvements, making it a meaningful real-world application of NLP.
-To tackle this, I fine-tuned BERT to classify reviews into Negative, Neutral, and Positive sentiment, using the star ratings provided by customers.
+To tackle this, I fine-tuned BERT to classify reviews into Negative 😠, Neutral 😐, and Positive sentiment 😊, using the star ratings provided by customers.
 Since BERT understands word meaning in full context by reading text bidirectionally, it is well-suited for interpreting real-world customer opinions.

 What I Did